IARU Band Plan (Region 1 · 2 · 3)

-HAM-Tools ships the IARU Region 1 band plan — 22 bands from 2200 m to 1.25 cm, complete with sub-segment breakdown (CW · SSB · Digital · Beacons · Satellite · etc.).
+HAM-Tools ships the band plans for all three IARU regions — complete with sub-segment breakdown (CW · SSB · Digital · Beacons · Satellite · etc.).
 The data comes from the bundled bandplan.json in the app bundle.

 Three Ways to Access It